niocs/LOBook-gitbook-src/extensions/part4.md

 You can also see the generated include files from idl files in `/home/dennis/libreoffice5.3_sdk/LINUXexample.out/inc/`.

-## Step 7
+### Step 7

-Now we need to install the extension file `SimpleComponent.oxt` to LO.
+Now we need to install the extension file `SimpleComponent.oxt` at `/home/$username/libreoffice5.3_sdk/LINUXexample.out/bin/` to LO.
 Run Calc and go to Tools > Extension Manager > Click add button, browse and select `SimpleComponent.oxt` and click on "Only for me" button for the dialog "For whom do you want to install the extension ?".
 Now exit Calc.

-*Note that the LO version and the SDK must match for the extension to work.
-So if you built LO from git master branch, then use the SDK in `$LOROOT/instdir/sdk/` to build the extension.*

-## Step 8
+### Step 8

 Lets now test if the extension is working.
 One way is we can instantiate the services we implemented, via LibreOffice Basic macros.
 For this we need to enable macros in Calc.
 Go to Tools > Options > Security > Click "Macro Security" > Select the radio button "Medium - Confirmation required before executing macros from unstrusted source".
 Restart Calc now.

 You could either follow the below instruction to setup macro and controls to execute it or just open the `SimpleComponent.ods` provided in the git repo.
 While opening click enable macros when asked.
 Now click on the button "Click to test our extension".
 On clicking if everything went well, it should show the messages from the `MyService1`'s `methodOne()` and `MyService2`'s `methodTwo()`.

-### Creating an ods file with macro to access our extension.
+#### Creating an ods file with macro to access our extension.
 Save the sheet as SimpleComponent.ods .
 Go to Tools > Macros > Organize Macros > LibreofficeDev Basic > Select "Standard" module inside "SimpleComponent.ods" on the left section > Click "New" button on the right section.
 Now it will open a Macro editor.
 Now insert the following Basic funtion named `TestMyExtension` to instantiate and call the methods on the two services.

 ```vbscript